The Ugly Side of Beauty

 - Manufacture must be certified and undergo inspections to meet all NOP manufacturing requirements.

 - All layout and labeling information must be completed, submitted and approved before going to print, ensuring both the label and product are in compliance with NOP regulations.

 - The skincare product formula must only contain allowed ingredients.
 This may sound rather simple, but it is not.
 There is a reason why skincare companies use chemicals.
 For example, For a body lotion to remain the same consistency in extreme weather conditions, stabilizers and synthetic chemicals are used to maintain its texture and consistency.

 - All formulas must be documented, calculated, and submitted to USDA Certifying Agency to prove organic percentage in accordance with which NOP category the product is in.

-- Every supplier for every ingredient that is used or could ever be used must be submitted to the USDA Certifying Agency assuring their ingredients are compliant.
+- Every supplier for every ingredient that is used or could ever be used must be submitted to the USDA Certifying Agency to assure their ingredients are organic.

-- These suppliers must have their own individual documentation stating how the product is produced and what organic content their ingredient holds.
+- These suppliers must have documentation that states how the product is produced and what organic content their ingredient holds.

-At first, this may not seem all that hard, but this process requires an extreme amount of effort, dedication, and commitment to have a single certified organic product, let alone an entire line of Certified Organic skincare.
+At first this may not seem all that hard.
+An extreme amount of effort, dedication and commitment is required to have a single certified organic product, let alone an entire line of Certified Organic skincare.
+It is easier for companies to just use the words “organic” and “natural.”They are hoping consumers don’t know the differnce.
 Due to the costly challenges of meeting these requirements, there are only a handful of U.S. companies offering an entire line of Certified Organic skincare products.
 Conscious Choice is proud to be one of them.

 Thank you for making a Conscious Choice for you,